FrangipaneTeam/terraform-plugin-framework-validators/docs/setvalidator/index.md

-# MapValidator
+# SetValidator

-Map validator are used to validate the plan of a map attribute.
+Set validator are used to validate the plan of a set attribute.
-It will be used into the `Validators` field of the `schema.MapAttribute` struct.
+It will be used into the `Validators` field of the `schema.SetAttribute` struct.

 ## How to use it